DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 Here, we annotated the parameter with a type with two properties - `x` and `y` - which are both of type `number`.
 You can use `,` or `;` to separate the properties, and the last separator is optional either way.

 The type part of each property is also optional.
-If you don’t specify a type, it will be assumed to be `any`.
+If you don't specify a type, it will be assumed to be `any`.

 ### Optional Properties